rwxd/ankigengpt/README.md

 ## Kobo Highlights

-You can activate the exporting of highlights on a kobo device by connecting it with USB and editing the file `.kobo/Kobo/Kobo eReader.conf` and adding this under `[FeatureSettings]`
+For Kobo highlights, you can enable the export feature on your Kobo device by connecting it via USB and modifying the .kobo/Kobo/Kobo eReader.conf file.
+Add the following under [FeatureSettings]:

 ```ini
 [FeatureSettings]
 ExportHighlights=true
 ```

-After that on the kobo device it is possible to export highlights from a book.

-Then you can get the files via USB and use the `kobo-highlights` command to create anki cards.
+After enabling export highlights on the Kobo device, you can retrieve the highlight files via USB and use the kobo-highlights command to create Anki cards:

 ```bash
 ankigengpt kobo-highlights --path ~/Downloads/BookHighlights.csv